Omar Victor Diop: Work

 Though Diop began his career in communications, by 2010 he had moved into the highly active territory of fashion photography.
 Prior to this, he had experimented in landscape photography, and later worked for fashion lines Bantu Wax and Adama Paris, among others.
 By September 2013, he had produced 70 percent of the commercial advertising market in Dakar.
 While he continues to work in the commercial field, his studio practice lies in the style of Fine Art portraiture; often self-portraiture.
+Diop uses his own body to restage historical events, encouraging "the viewer to question the narrative of history that we are traditionally taught and see Black people themselves as the agents of change."
 He produces work in series, and, much like Malian photographer Seydou Keïta, continues in the tradition of African studio photography.

 Series

 Diop has released numerous series, including: